AlexMercedCoder/tutorialblog/content/blog/2024/2024-09-Getting-Started-with-rust.md

 ### Explanation of Ownership and Borrowing

 At the heart of Rust’s memory model is the concept of **ownership**.
 Every value in Rust has a single owner, and when the owner goes out of scope, the value is automatically cleaned up.
 This ensures that memory is managed automatically and safely.
-However, there are times when you might want to reference a value without taking ownership of it—this is where **borrowing** comes in.
+However, there are times when you might want to reference a value without taking ownership of it: this is where **borrowing** comes in.

 Borrowing allows you to access data via references (`&T` for immutable and `&mut T` for mutable references) without transferring ownership of that data.
 Rust enforces strict rules to ensure that: